pagkly/Zed/Investopedia4/Oil Reserves Definition.md

 ## Special Considerations

 One of the critical ratios analysts use to measure the longevity of reserves is the [[reserve-to production ratio]](https://www.investopedia.com/terms/r/reserves-to-production-ratio.asp) (R/P).
-The R/P estimates the number of years a reserve base will last at current annual production rates and is used by companies operating in the oil industry, as well as oil-producing countries.
+The R/P estimates the number of years a reserve base [[Will|will]] last at current annual production rates and is used by companies operating in the oil industry, as well as oil-producing countries.

 This chart from BP reveals two significant trends in global oil reserves.